eerrecart/IISLogToUdp/README.md

 IIS Native module, to push log data through UDP

-Things to check on installing
+Things to check on install
 --

 * Verify if you are ruuning on Win-32 or Win-64.